muddukrishna96/objectdetection_tracking_counting_MVP/README.md

- datasets validated with matching image/label pairs. the dataset can be access via this url : https://universe.roboflow.com/monitorshrimps/industrial_dataset-xzhwj
+ datasets validated with matching image/label pairs.
+ The dataset can be accessed via this url : https://universe.roboflow.com/monitorshrimps/industrial_dataset-xzhwj

 ## 📝 License